 Once you pass Haleiwa’s iconic sign with the surfer, you’ll find a bunch of cool surf shops, boutiques, art galleries, and local food joints housed in plantation-era buildings.

 Once you drive in, you will be able to tell that Haleiwa is the social and artistic hub of the North Shore.
-You’ll find lots of food trucks, shave ice joints, and acai/smoothie shops, and lots of people sitting around enjoying them!
+You’ll find lots of food trucks, shave ice joints, acai/smoothie shops, and lots of people sitting around enjoying them!

 Take a stroll around the various plazas that make up Haleiwa for an hour or two, including the old Waialua Sugar Mill.
 The sugar mill features local crafts, products, and services in a unique, old-Hawaii setting.